szypkiwonsz/Login-Registration-System/README.md

-### Simple login and registration system build in Python, using flask framework and SQLite database system.
+### Simple login and registration system build in Python, using Flask framework and SQLite database system.

 ##### The program do:
 - Inserts correctly registered user into database.